Spikingformer: A Key Foundation Model for Spiking Neural Networks: Methods

-Fig.\ref{fig:residual_b} shows our proposed spike-driven residual learning in Spikingformer.
+\textbf{The MS Residual adopted in Spikingformer.} Fig.\ref{fig: Neuromorphic residual}(b) shows the MS Residual connection adopted in Spikingformer.
 It could effectively avoid floating-point multiplications and integer-float multiplications, following the spike-driven principle.
 The spike-driven residual learning could be easily formulated as follows: